JohnnyMirza/splunk_forward_to_kafka/README.md

 ```

 5. configure your Splunk UF's (outputs.conf) to send data to the HF in this docker-compose instance. e.g. 192.168.1.101:9997
-You should now be able to see data in both Splunk and ElastaicSearch from the Topic TOHECWITHSPLUNK.
+You should now be able to see data in both Splunk and ElastaicSearch from the Topic TOHECWITHSPLUNK/SPLUNK_META.

+**Confluent KSQLDB Flow**
 ![image](Ksqldb.png)

 6. Visualise your data in splunk or Elasticsearch